Reading & Mid Berks Pubs & Clubs

 51 Gosbrook Road

-A regular winner or runner-up in local CAMRA Pub of the Year awards, the Fox is a popular and lively community hub with six regularly changing cask ales, eight craft keg lines, four or more ciders and perries and a good selection of bottles.
-A blue plaque commemorates the day in 1960 that John Lennon and Paul McCartney performed a gig there as the Nerk Twins.
-Quiz nights on every second Wednesday are always well attended.
+A regular winner or runner-up local CAMRA Pub of the Year, this place is a popular and lively community hub.
+It offers eight changing beers, six craft keg lines, six or more ciders and perries, plus a good selection of bottles.
+A blue plaque commemorates the day in 1960 that John Lennon and Paul McCartney performed a gig here as the Nerk Twins.
+A quiz night every second Wednesday is always well attended.

 ku.oc.gnikeneerg@5916(0118) 947 5018